CodeMaster7000/Voice-Commands-Tools/Shut_Down_PC_Voice_Commands/README.md

-# Voice Commands Tools
+# Shut down your PC with Voice Commands

 ## About

-A Python script to shut down a computer using voice commands.
+A Python script to shut down your computer using voice commands.
 It's time for you to put it to the test!

 ## Prerequisites